NEIGHBORS READY!

 Picture

 Neighborhood readiness is a simple, fun way to get to know our neighbors so that you aren’t alone or isolated in a disaster.
 With a minimal amount of time and energy, you and your neighbors can learn a tried-and-true 9-step survival strategy and craft a plan to follow when a catastrophe hits.
-If you live in Cedar Hills or Beaverton, Oregon, and you'd like to host a Neighborhood Ready! meeting on your block, you can contact us for help.
+If you live in the Beaverton Oregon School District area and you'd like to host a Neighborhood Ready! meeting on your block, you can contact us for help.
 We can provide facilitators for your meeting, handouts, and booklets.
-Check out our information sheet for hosts in Cedar Hills.
+Check out our information sheet for hosts.
 Check out our Neighborhood Ready! page for more detailed information.

 Picture